sbhrwl/deep_learning/README.md

 0.9936727285	0.01931540295	          8	               13
 0.9849818349	0.04650410637	          3	                8
 ```
-### After certain epochs if Accuracy/Loss would not improve, the training will be stopped even before desired number of epochs (2)
+### After certain epochs if Accuracy/Loss would not improve, the training was stopped even before desired number of epochs (20)

 ## Transfer Learning
 * Transfer learning enables us to use the already built robust models